 The role of a Managed Service Provider is to formalize, orchestrate and operate the indirect staffing supply-chain on behalf of an organization for a small fee levied from incomes made by the provisioning staffing vendors.
 Partnering with a MSP will add additional resources, technologies—plus strategy, supply-chain, compliance, change management and project expertise— to:

 - Bring transparency over your indirect labor spend

 - Manage day-to-day operations, risk and governance

 - Install and operate a VMS to automate processes

-Working with your MSP, you can formalize a Total Talent Management (TTM) strategy to adopt an umbrella perspective of talent that incorporates both permanent and contingent contracted workers.
-You should expect a MSP to provide impartial guidance as to the technology selections that are a best-fit for your enterprise.
+Working with your MSP, you can formalize a Total Talent Management (TTM) strategy to adopt an umbrella perspective of talent that incorporates both permanent and contingent workers.
+You should expect your MSP to provide impartial guidance as to the technology selections that are a best-fit for your enterprise.

 Someone once said, the best way to finish a novel is to begin.
 In the same way, transitioning your talent strategy to embrace a permanent flexible workforce means beginning somewhere.
 Perhaps the best first step is to onboard a partner you can trust who shares your understanding of the challenge, ambitions and culture.